Robust Markov Decision Process: Beyond Rectangularity: Numerical experiments.

-We now compute an optimal robust policy $\pi^{\sf rob,r}$ for $\PP^{\sf (r)}$ using Algorithm \ref{alg:F1} of Section \ref{sec:PI} and an optimal robust policy $\pi^{\sf rob,s}$ for $\PP^{\sf (s)}$ using Corollary 3 in~\cite{Kuhn}.
-We compare their worst-case performances (for their respective uncertainty sets) and their performances for the nominal transition kernel $\boldsymbol{P}^{\sf nom}.$
+We now compute an optimal robust policy $\pi^{\sf rob,r}$ for $\PP^{\sf (r)}$ using Algorithm \ref{alg:VI-PI} and an optimal robust policy $\pi^{\sf rob,s}$ for $\PP^{\sf (s)}$~\citep{Kuhn}.
+We compare their worst-case performances (for their respective uncertainty sets) and their performances for the nominal transition kernel $\bm{P}^{\sf nom}.$